 Strong

-Users who went through onboarding were 2.75x more likely to subscribe, indicating they understood both value and the access model well enough to commit.
+Users who went through onboarding were 2.75x more likely to sign up for the free trial, indicating they understood both value and the access model well enough to commit.

 Above from left to right: The existing experience when a new user downloads and opens the app for the first time, and the updated onboarding flow (Figma prototype)